Hammett news page

 Not to be confused with 1988's Woman in the Dark, introduced by Robert B. Parker, which contained the title story only.

-"Slippery Fingers," "The Black Hat That Wasn't There," "Woman in the Dark," "Afraid of a Gun," "Holiday," and "The Man Who Stood in the Way."
-Due to Hammett's being blacklisted as a communist sympathizer, it would be eleven years before the next volume is published.
+Stories included: Slippery Fingers, The Black Hat That Wasn't There, Woman in the Dark, Afraid of a Gun, Holiday, and The Man Who Stood in the Way.
+Due to Hammett's being blacklisted as a communist sympathizer, it was eleven years before the next volume was published.

 1) Spivak, 1951, digest-sized softcover

-This collection was never released in any other editions
+(This collection was never released in any other editions)

 1962: A MAN NAMED THIN, EDITED BY ELLERY QUEEN